Evaluating approximate asymptotic distributions for fast neutrino flavor conversions in a periodic 1D box: Analytical prescriptions

 \subsection{Prescriptions with abrupt transition}

-It was suggested in Refs.~\cite{zaizen2023simple,bhattacharyya2021fast} to use a box-like expression, whose spatially-averaged survival probabilities $P_{ee}(v_z)$ is constant in $v_z^>$, to describe the asymptotic distribution for neutrino survival probabilities.
+It was suggested in Refs.~\cite{zaizen2023simple,bhattacharyya2021fast} to use a boxlike expression, whose spatially averaged survival probabilities $P_{ee}(v_z)$ are constant in $v_z^>$, to describe the asymptotic distribution for neutrino survival probabilities.
 Assuming that the small side undergoes a complete flavor equilibration, the conservation of total $\nu$ELN requires on the large side that

 where $I_<=\min(I_-,I_+)$ and $I_>=\max(I_-,I_+)$.

 Another prescription assumes that $P_{ee}(v_z)$ is linear in $v_z$ on the large side \cite{bhattacharyya2021fast,bhattacharyya2022elaborating}: